Avoid These Mistakes in Istanbul: A Guide

 When visiting mosques or conservative neighborhoods, dress modestly to show respect.
 Shoulders and knees should be covered.
 Women can carry a lightweight scarf for head coverings at religious sites like the Blue Mosque.
 In trendy areas like Beyoğlu, casual attire is acceptable, but avoid overly revealing outfits.

-See also Things to Avoid Doing in Detroit, MI
+See also Best Things to Do in Tbilisi: Unforgettable Experiences Await

 Embrace Traditional Greetings